 The School District participates in the Georgia School Boards Association Workers' Compensation Fund (the Fund), a public entity risk pool organized on July 1, 1992, to develop, implement, and administer a program of workers' compensation self-insurance for its member organizations.
 The School District pays an annual premium to the Fund for its Workers' Compensation insurance coverage.
 Excess insurance coverage is provided through an agreement by the Fund with the Safety National Casualty Corporation to provide coverage for potential losses sustained by the Fund in excess of \$550 thousand loss per occurrence, up to the statutory limit.
-Employers' Liability insurance coverage is also provided by Safety National Casualty Corporation to provide coverage of \$550 thousand by the Fund in excess of \$550 thousand loss per occurrence, up to \$2.0 million.
-In addition to the \$550,000.00 per occurrence retention, the Fund also retains an additional \$200,000.00 per year corridor retention.
+Employers' Liability insurance coverage is also provided by Safety National Casualty Corporation to provide coverage for potential losses sustained by the Fund in excess of \$550 thousand by the Fund in excess of \$550 thousand by the Fund in excess of \$550 thousand loss per occurrence retention, the Fund also retains an additional \$200,000.00 per year corridor retention.